 Misdemeanor Driving in Violation of Restricted License

-Michigan Criminal Defense Attorneys - Group
+Michigan Best Criminal Defense Attorney

 As if spending time in jail or on probation is not enough, having a suspended, revoked, or restricted license can substantially impair a person’s ability to work, go to school, visit with family and friends, and take care of the many day-to-day activities.
 Because of the criminalization of driving on a restricted license, a conviction can prompt a spiral of multiple lengthy suspensions and new convictions for driving in violation of a restricted license or a suspended license.
-With the help of an experienced, aggressive lawyer, a restricted license violation can be dismissed or reduced.
+With the help of an experienced, aggressive lawyer, a violation of a restricted license can be dismissed or reduced.

 Driving in violation of a restricted license is punishable by up to 90 days in jail, up to $500 in fines, and up to 2 years of probation.

-Defenses to Driving on a Restricted License
+Defenses to Driving in Violation of a Restricted License

 Emergency or necessity is a defense to a misdemeanor charge for Driving in Violation of a Restricted License.
 A person is permitted to drive in violation of a restricted or suspended license in case of an emergency, which is not of the person’s own creation.
 An emergency compels the person to drive a vehicle to prevent a greater harm.